leomirco/doxy-netflycms/_posts/2021-03-31-how-do-invite-a-teammate.md

 1. Go to your dashboard and select **Settings >Teammates and Groups**.
 2. Click **Invite Teammate.**
-3. Enter the requested details:
+3. Enter the requested details

    * **Email**: The email address the agent uses to log into the dashboard.
    * **Role**: The Role assigned to the agent.
 You can choose between: Agent and Administrator.
 More info here [Understanding default roles](https://docstiledesk.netlify.app/getting_started_for_admins/understanding-default-roles)

 ![Teammates and Groups](/images/uploads/image-3.png "Teammates and Groups")

 ### **Access the Edit Profile page**